Collins Hill's Nick England (5) tries to beat the tackle of Roswell's Joe Bartlett (22) during last Friday night's playoff game.

-Can the Eagles repeat that magic on Friday?
+Can the Eagles repeat that magic tonight?

 “We’re not going to make it a vacation trip, our main objective is get on a bus, get off a bus, win a game, get back on the bus and come home,” Reach said.
 “Now that we’re down to four games left in AAAAA and we’re one of them, we feel like we’ve got as good a chance as anybody.”